lalanne/GoExperiment/README.md

 ```

 ## Notes
-Seems that there is no reason to use asynchronous querying of the database, because
+Seems that there is no reason to use asynchronous querying to the database, because
 requests are handled by goroutines and this are switched when there is IO blocking
 involved, so there is no blocking when querying the database, it seems to me that this
 approach is even better than state machine non-blocking approach because its easier